Market Microstructure Model - Central Limit Order Book Simulation

 This models:

-- Passive execution risk
+- Passive execution risk under queue position uncertainty

 Key Mechanisms